Dataset Submodule

 |

-If the dataset name is not found in the available datasets. |
+If the dataset name is not found, or if |

 Source code in SRToolkit/dataset/sr_benchmark.py